Understanding Social Security Break-Even Analysis

 One of the most consequential financial decisions you'll make in retirement is when to claim Social Security benefits.
 You can start as early as age 62, wait until your full retirement age (FRA), or delay up to age 70.
 Each choice involves trade-offs: claiming early means smaller monthly checks but more of them; delaying means larger checks but fewer total payments.
 The break-even age is the point at which the cumulative benefits from delayed claiming catch up to and surpass those from early claiming.

-This calculator performs a comprehensive break-even analysis, comparing cumulative lifetime benefits across different claiming ages.
+This calculator performs a break-even analysis by comparing cumulative lifetime benefits across different claiming ages.
 Understanding your break-even age helps you make an informed decision based on your health, financial needs, and longevity expectations.
-However, break-even is just one factor—tax implications, spousal benefits, and income needs should also influence your decision.
+Break-even is only one factor—tax implications, spousal benefits, and income needs should also influence your decision.

 How Social Security Benefits Are Calculated